Ryan Flournoy: College career

 Flournoy redshirted his first year at Central Missouri, 2018.
 He missed the start of his second season due to injury and posted 17 receptions for 170 yards upon returning, while dealing with a partially-torn ACL.
 The 2020 season was canceled due to the COVID-19 pandemic, and Flournoy transferred to Iowa Western Community College in 2021.
 With Iowa Western, he was the team's top receiver and totaled 32 receptions for 545 yards and five touchdowns, helping them reach the NJCAA national championship, where Flournoy scored each of the team's touchdowns in their 31–13 loss.

 Flournoy had one offer to play NCAA Division I football, from the FCS Southeast Missouri State Redhawks, and transferred there in 2022.
 He became a top player for the team, becoming captain in his first year and recording 61 catches for 984 yards and seven touchdowns in 2022 while being chosen first-team All-Ohio Valley Conference (OVC).
 He returned for a final season in 2023, being named to The Athletics college football "Freaks List" entering the year.
 He repeated as a first-team all-conference selection despite missing time due to a broken hand, ending the year with 57 catches for 839 yards and six touchdowns.
 He graduated from Southeast Missouri State in December 2023 with a degree in general studies.
 He was invited to the Hula Bowl, the East–West Shrine Bowl, the 2024 Senior Bowl, and to the NFL Scouting Combine.
 At the Senior Bowl, he was among the only FCS players and was the first Southeast Missouri State player selected since 1998.

 Professional career

 Flournoy was selected by the Dallas Cowboys in the sixth round (216th overall) of the 2024 NFL draft.
 He made 11 appearances for Dallas during his rookie campaign, recording 10 receptions for 102 scoreless yards.

-Flournoy was waived by the Cowboys on August 28, 2025 and re-signed to the practice squad.
+Flournoy was waived by the Cowboys on August 28, 2025, and re-signed to the practice squad.
 He was promoted to the active roster on September 13.
-In Week 5 against the New York Jets, Flournoy logged five receptions for a career-high 114 yards, more receiving yards than he recorded in 11 games during his rookie season.
+In Week 5 against the New York Jets, Flournoy logged six receptions for a then career-high 114 yards, more receiving yards than he recorded in 11 games during his rookie season.
 In Week 9 against the Arizona Cardinals, Flournoy caught his first career touchdown on a five-yard reception from Dak Prescott.

+On December 4, 2025, in a Week 14 Thursday Night Football matchup at the Detroit Lions, Flournoy recorded career highs in targets (12), receptions (9) and yards (115).

+On September 11, 2026, Flournoy signed a one-year contract extension with the Cowboys through the 2027 season.